akmatkulov/r7esbuild/README.md

-# Ruby on Rails Tutorial
+#Blog on Ruby on Rails

 This README would normally document whatever steps are necessary to get the application up and running.